reahl/reahl/reahl-doc/doc/tutorial/deployment.rst

 Go to the "Web" tab, and click on the "Add new web app" button.
 You will be asked to make a few choices:

 - When asked to choose a web framework, choose "Manual config" (and do not forget to recommend Reahl for inclusion in the list!).
-- On the next step choose Python 3.5.
+- On the next step choose a Python newer than 3.5.

 Once the web app is created, scroll down to the "Code" section and click on the WSGI configuration file.
 Delete everything in that file